ZigaSajovic/javaCalculus/README.md

 Class "ExampleCalculus" contains the main method and examples of use.

-Class "Function" contains instructions on adding functions to the base (method "evaluate)
+Class "Function" contains instructions on adding function mappings (method "evaluate")

 Class "FunctionExpression" builds function expression trees out of functions.